 You can withdraw from the company, boot it out of your home, and demand liquidation of the assets, and either pay your co-owner their fair share of the costs they expended on the equipment, or otherwise buy out out the equipment.
 Meantime, start a new LLC and begin cabinet making under a new...Read more »

 Three years ago three of us made a gentleman verbal agreement and open LLC in a software business.
 All three of us contributed equally and got the equal shares.
 We didn't sign any operating agreement at the beginning and wanted to do it later down the road.
-There weren't any reasons to worry about...
+There weren't any reasons to...
 Read more »

 Because you have no written operating agreement, your rights are governed by statute as they relate to your ownership interests, rights and possible dissolution of the LLC.
 Separately, the LLC may have a civil cause of action against the one owner relating to usurpation of Company business...Read more »

 The first question any business attorney will likely ask is: what are you looking to accomplish?
 A business trust is an old but relatively unusual way to conduct business, except perhaps in the case of real estate held in a grantor's revocable living trust.
-The question doesn't give any facts...Read more »
+The question doesn't give...Read more »

 Many government websites make information readily available for search but have a disclaimer that the information cannot be harvested by an auto-bot, software programs, etc. Harvesting an entire database is probably not going to fly, but without knowing what database you are trying to access, one...Read more »